Butterfly Bomb: Description

 The SD 2 submunition was a 76 mm long cylinder of cast iron, which was slightly larger in diameter before its wings deployed.
 A steel cable 121 mm long was attached via a spindle to an aluminium fuze screwed into the fuze pocket in the side of the bomblet.
 The outer shell was hinged and would flip open as two half-cylinders when it was dropped.
 Additionally, spring-loaded wings at the ends would flip out.
 The wings at the end were canted at an angle to the airflow, which turned the spindle (connected to the fuze) counterclockwise as the bomblet fell.
 After the spindle had revolved approximately 10 times (partially unscrewing itself from the bomb) it released a spring-loaded pin inside the fuze, which fully armed the SD 2 bomb.
 The wings and arming spindle remained attached to the bomb after the fuze had armed itself, as the bomb descended towards the ground.
 Butterfly bombs contained the kleine Zündladung 34 (kl.
 Zdlg.
 34/Np with a blasting cap and 7 grams of Nitropenta) booster and the main explosive filling consisting of 225 grams of cast Füllpulver 60/40 (Amatol) explosive.
-The fragmentation density produced by an SD 2 was 1 fragment per m2 in 8 meters radius from a ground burst SD 2 bomb; overall, the body of an SD 2 did produce about 250 fragments with a mass of over 1 gram and a still greater number of lighter fragments.
+The fragmentation density produced by an SD 2 was 1 fragment per m2 in 8 meters radius from a ground burst SD 2 bomb; overall, the body of an SD 2 produced about 250 fragments with a mass of over 1 gram and a still greater number of lighter fragments.
 The fragments were generally lethal to anyone within a radius of 10 m and could inflict serious fragmentation injuries (e.g. deep penetrating eye wounds) as far away as 100 m.
 Butterfly bombs were usually painted either straw yellow (desert camouflage), or, if fitted with the DoppZ (41) or (41) A fuze, dark green or grey.

 Butterfly bombs could be fitted with any one of three fuzes, which were made of aluminium and stamped with the model type surrounded by a circle: